-7. For flat air cleaner models, remove the air cleaner cover and the filter element.
+7. (Optional) For flat air cleaner models, remove the air cleaner cover and the filter element.
 For round air cleaner models, remove left carburetor air tube and left air cleaner housing.
 Remove the filter element, and then remove right side air cleaner housing.

-8. Remove the screws securing the top (starter) cover as shown to right, and pull cover up and slide to rear to remove the cover from the engine.

-9. Disconnect the plug from voltage regulator and remove regulator from motorcycle.

-10. Disconnect the wires from the diode board, and remove the diode board from its mounts.
+- (Optional) Remove the screws securing the top (starter) cover as shown to the right, and pull cover up and slide to rear to remove the cover from the engine. - 9.
+Disconnect the plug from voltage regulator and remove regulator from motorcycle. - 10.
+Disconnect the wires from the diode board, and remove the diode board from its mounts.
 (Be especially careful not to lose the hardware into the timing cover.)

-NOTE: Diode board is behind front cover on BMW cycles; For Moto Guzzi it is under the seat near the left side cover.

-11. Remove the rubber diode board mounts and replace them with the four solid metal mounts included with the kit using a 13mm wrench.
-(The crankcase vent hose may need to be removed temporarily to reach the back of the diode board.
-Cover opening with duct tape to avoid contamination) Often the tempwww.euromotoelectrics.com erary removal of the starter is needed to access all of the mounting studs.

-12. Carefully remove all the wiring from the stator.
+NOTE: Diode board is behind front cover on BMW cycles; For Moto Guzzi it is under the seat near the left side cover. - 11.
+Remove the diode board, the crankcase vent hose may need to be removed temporarily to reach the back of the diode board.
+Cover opening with duct tape to avoid contamination. - 12.
+Carefully remove all the wiring from the stator.

-13. Loosen and remove the three screws holding the stator frame to the engine, and pull the stator straight off of the engine.
+- 13. Loosen and remove the three screws holding the stator frame to the engine, and pull the stator straight off of the engine.
 The stator may be tight and need tapping with a rubber mallet to loosen.
 Moto Guzzi motorcycle wiring should be treated similarly.
 You MUST COMPLETELY DISCONNECT the wire from the diode board to the positive terminal of the battery to prevent shorts.
-Do NOT leave this wire connected to the positive battery terminal.

-13. Place the engine in gear to assist in the next steps.
-You may need an assistant to hold the rear brake while turning the rotor bolt to hold the engine against turning. (or wedge a block between the depressed brake lever and the foot peg to hold rear wheel if needed)

-14. Loosen and remove the bolt securing the rotor to the end of the crankshaft using a 6mm allen wrench

-15. Loosen and remove the bolt securing the rotor to the end of the crankshaft.

-16. Remove the rotor with a rotor removal tool.
+Do NOT leave this wire connected to the positive battery terminal. - 14.
+Place the engine in gear to assist in the next steps.
+You may need an assistant to hold the rear brake while turning the rotor bolt to hold the engine against turning. (or wedge a block between the depressed brake lever and the foot peg to hold rear wheel if needed) - 15.
+Loosen and remove the bolt securing the rotor to the end of the crankshaft using a 6mm allen wrench. - 16.
+Loosen and remove the bolt securing the rotor to the end of the crankshaft. - 17.
+Remove the rotor with a rotor removal tool.
 Tapping the rotor with a rubber mallet after tightening the rotor removal tool can assist in releasing the rotor from the crankshaft.
 Keep repeating to increase tension on the removal tool and tapping with rubber mallet from different sides and angles for stubborn rotors.

-Available from Euro MotoElectrics EME Part# BOALT-Rotor642Tool info@euromotoelectrics.com

-• The rotor can "pop" off the end of the crankshaft.
+The rotor can "pop" off the end of the crankshaft.
 Be prepared to catch it as you tighten the bolt, or have soft padded material under the front of the motor to catch the rotor if it falls.

-17. Reinstall rotor bolt and tighten the bolt against the removal drift to unseat the rotor from the crankshaft taper.
 Do not tighten bolt to more than 14 ft-lbs (19N-m) of torque or bolt may break off in crankshaft.

-18. Thoroughly clean off the three seating surfaces of the stator frame, and inspect the oil seal where the rotor installs into the timing cover.
-If the seal is hard, cracked, or even suspect, replace it now with a new one.

-19. Thoroughly clean the tapered surface of the crankshaft with an evaporating solvent to remove ALL traces of dirt, oil, fingerprints, etc. You want bare, dry metal.
+- 18. Thoroughly clean off the three seating surfaces of the stator frame, and inspect the oil seal where the rotor installs into the timing cover.
+If the seal is hard, cracked, or even suspect, replace it now with a new one. - 19.
+Thoroughly clean the tapered surface of the crankshaft and inner tapered surface of the rotor with an evaporating solvent to remove ALL traces of dirt, oil, fingerprints, etc. You want bare, dry metal. - 20.
+Apply a thin film of clean engine oil to the rubber lip of the oil seal and the polished seal-contact surface of the rotor.
+IMPORTANT: DO NOT